Avira Review: Quick Expert Summary

 The ransomware protection in the Pro plan uses behavior-based analysis, whereas the ransomware protection included in the free plan uses signature analysis only.

 Personally, I don’t think Antivirus Pro offers enough extra features to be worth the money.
-New users that think they’re going to need a lot of technical assistance can give Avira Antivirus Pro a chance — but they’ll probably end up wanting to upgrade to Avira Prime.
+New users that think they won’t need a lot of technical assistance can give Avira Antivirus Pro a chance — but they’ll probably end up wanting to upgrade to Avira Prime for the VIP customer support.

 Avira Internet Security — More Features for a Good Price